open-telemetry/opentelemetry-operator/README.md

 ### using opentelemetry.io* namespace for extracing resource

 This example shows a pod configuration with OpenTelemetry annotations using the `resource.opentelemetry.io/` prefix.
-These annotations can be used to extract resource information for OpenTelemetry instrumentation.
+These annotations can be used to add resource attributes to data produced by OpenTelemetry instrumentation.

 ```yaml
 apiVersion: v1